15 Jul How To Improve Reaching Behind Your Back

 Standing Lift Offs

-This is an alternative to the prone version above, it is totally preference.
+This is an alternative to the prone version above.
 However, with the standing version there tends to be more moving parts giving people the opportunity to compensate.

 Reserved for the advanced that have good ROM and want to improve their shoulder strength and mobility, I give you prone hovers!
 This is an excellent shoulder and scapular strengthening exercise that works on shoulder internal rotation as well as external rotation!